 You should have a firm understanding of Python programming before reading Machine Learning Using Python.

-Machine Learning with Python by Oliver Theobald is the second book in a 3-part machine learning series.
-But this is the only one which solely focuses on Python programming.
+And finally in our list of best Python machine learning books is Machine Learning with Python.
+Written by Oliver Theobald, this is the second book in a 3-part machine learning series.
+But this is the only one that focuses exclusively on Python programming.

 And you’ll learn how to write the least amount of code by using pandas, scikit-learn, Matplotlib and seaborn.